ChayaBasha/Symptom-Tracer/readme.md

 - Update Symptom Etnries

 # Features Under Development
-- Examples When not Logged In
-- All Features for Helath Inputs
+- All Features for Helath Inputs (these will basically be the same but with different titles and fields...back end is somewhat complete for this with some fixes needed)
     - Healh Input Log Features
         - Create Health input log
         - Update Health Input log